Betsy Ross flag: Political and cultural significance

 The traditional backdrop at quadrennial United States presidential inaugurations uses a large Betsy Ross flag and the modern US flag to represent the history of the nation.
 Since the 1980s, this display also includes a US flag design symbolizing the year the president's home state was admitted to the union.
 During the inaugurations of Donald Trump in 2017 and Joe Biden, the Betsy Ross flag was placed next to another 13-star Hopkinson flag design to represent the states of New York and Delaware, respectively.

 The circle of 13 stars, which defines the Betsy Ross design, is found on four state flags: the flag of Rhode Island, the flag of Georgia, the flag of Indiana, and the flag of Ohio.
 The flags of New Hampshire and Missouri feature a similar circle of 9 and 24 stars, respectively, signifying their order of admittance to the country.
 The flag of Mississippi also features a similar circular arc of 20 stars, excluding the gold star, as it was admitted as the 20th state.
 The United States Foreign Service flag also features the circle of 13-stars.

 Since 1963, the Philadelphia 76ers have used the distinctive ring of 13 five-pointed stars in their team logo, as a reference to Philadelphia as the first United States capital, where the Declaration of Independence was signed and where Betsy Ross worked.

+Although not a symbol of hate and considered "innocuous" by experts including the Anti-Defamation League, the flag has occasionally been co-opted by far right groups such as the Three Percenters and the Patriot Front.
+Along with other symbols of the Revolutionary War, the flag was used by some of the participants in the January 6 United States Capitol attack.